-Part 2: Recovering Permanently Deleted Files Without Software
+Part 2: Recovering Permanently Deleted Files Using a Backup

 1. Restore Permanently Deleted Files from Previous Versions